KDE/kreenshot-editor/README.md

 -----
 - OpenSuseBuild service
 - Ctrl+Shift+C: copy image to clipboard
+- // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method
+    - dolphin --select
 - Settings: After saving: copy image path to clipboard
 - Select a Item
   - Handles for resizing appear